kubernetes/enhancements/keps/sig-api-machinery/6164-internal-type-elimination/README.md

 )
 ```

 Object ownership is a bit tricky.
-We will review all impacted conversion calls, specificaly:
+We will review all impacted conversion calls, specifically:

 - `ConvertToVersion` / `Convert`: Already perform a deep-copy for self-conversion.
 This is safe.
 We're going to need to explicitly opt-out of deep-copy even after switching to a versioned hub.
 - `UnsafeConvertToVersion`: Already shares data, the existing expectation is that owner of the converted object is the new owner, so this is low risk.